AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Groups/agora_chat_group_members_rn.md

 Only the chat group owner and admins can call `muteAllMembers` to mute all the chat group members.
 Once all the members are muted, only those in the chat group allow list can send messages in the chat group.

-Unlike muting a chat group member, this kind of mute has no expiration period, you need to call the `unMuteAllMembers` method to unmute all members in the chat group.
+Unlike muting a chat group member, this kind of mute does not expire automatically and you need to call the `unMuteAllMembers` method to unmute all members in the chat group.

 The following sample code shows how to mute all the chat group members: